Linguistic controversy

 "Speak Catalan!" all the actresses shout.

-First, it was the Platform for the Language, which was present at the event because it is part of the Roundtable of Entities participating in the Report, who denounced these "supposedly humorous sketches that mock the linguistic rights of Catalan speakers and ridicule the defense of the language."
-For this reason, they have requested a rectification from the City Council, which had organized the event.
-At the same event, the Second Deputy Mayor, Maria Eugènia Gay, already expressed her regret for the situation.
+The Platform for the Language, which was present at the event because it is part of the panel of entities participating in the report, was the first to denounce these "supposedly humorous sketches that mock the linguistic rights of Catalan speakers and ridicule the defense of the language."
+For this reason, it has requested a rectification from the City Council, which had organized the event.
+At the same event, the Second Deputy Mayor, Maria Eugènia Gay, expressed her regret for the situation.

 Does Catalan discriminate, or vice versa?